piotrmgs/puiseux-cvnn/README.md

 # Newton‑Puiseux Analysis for Interpretability and Calibration of CVNNs

 ## Overview
-This repository provides the full codebase and reproducible scripts for our Newton‑Puiseux framework, which enhances interpretability and calibration of complex‑valued neural networks (CVNNs).
-We demonstrate our approach on both a controlled synthetic dataset and the MIT‑BIH arrhythmia corpus.
+This repository provides the full codebase and reproducible scripts for our Newton–Puiseux framework, which enhances interpretability and calibration of complex-valued neural networks (CVNNs).
+We demonstrate the approach on a controlled synthetic dataset and two real-data settings: the MIT-BIH arrhythmia corpus and the RadioML 2016.10A wireless modulation dataset.

 ---